 School Readiness Goals articulate program expectations regarding child progress across the five essential domains of child development and early learning.
 School Readiness Goals are set in the HS essential domains with key focus areas defined for each domain.

-The School Readiness Goals are culturally and linguistically appropriate and support the health and learning of children as they enter the program and transition into kindergarten.
-Each goal is defined using objectives that are aligned to recognized stages of child development which enables the goal to apply to children at differing levels of development.
+The School Readiness Goals are culturally and linguistically appropriate and support the health and learning of children as they enter the program and the transition into kindergarten.
+Each goal is defined using objectives that are aligned to recognize stages of child development which enables the goal to apply to children at differing levels of development.
 To develop these goals, the Early Childhood Manager collaborated with the Education Advisory Committee.
-A School Readiness Committee that included members from the parent policy council and representatives from our local schools was also formed to review the goals and revised School Readiness plan.
 This group also periodically recommends updates and revisions.

 All Head Start teachers have a degree in early childhood education or a related field.
 All assistant teachers have either a college degree in Early Childhood Education or a Child Development Associate (CDA) certification.
 All Head Start staff has experience and has received training in early childhood education and human services.

 The Voluntary Pre-Kindergarten program (VPK) is a legislatively mandated program designed to prepare Florida’s four-year-olds for kindergarten and builds the foundation for their educational success.
 Participation is free for all four-year-olds born on or before September 1st of each year who are Florida Residents.
-We provide VPK in all seven centers.
+We provide VPK at the Louise B. Royal Head Start Center.

-To apply for your child to be part of the Florida Vountary Pre Kindergarten program visit https://vpkcp.floridaearlylearning.com/.
+To apply for your child to be part of the Florida Voluntary Pre-Kindergarten program visit https://vpkcp.floridaearlylearning.com/.